The 20 Best Apraxia Doctors Near Me in Maryland, US

 English

-Robert Paschall is a Neurologist in Salisbury, Maryland.
+Robert Paschall is a Neurologist practicing medicine in Salisbury, Maryland.
 Dr. Paschall is rated as an Advanced provider by MediFind in the treatment of Apraxia.
-His top areas of expertise are Epilepsy, Stroke, Memory Loss, Seizures, and Gastrostomy.
-Dr. Paschall is currently accepting new patients.
+He is also highly rated in 83 other conditions, according to our data.
+His clinical expertise encompasses Epilepsy, Stroke, Memory Loss, Seizures, and Gastrostomy.

 What is the definition of Apraxia?